Cormorant oilfield

+The Cormorant oilfield is located 161 km north east of Lerwick, Shetland, Scotland.
+It was discovered in September 1972 at a depth of 150 m.
+The oil reservoir is located at a depth of 2895 m.
+Production started in December 1979 from the Cormorant Alpha platform and operates from two platforms and an underwater manifold centre.

+Description

 The Cormorant oilfield is located 161 km north east of Lerwick, Shetland, Scotland, in block number 211/26a.
 It was discovered in September 1972 at a depth of 150 m.
 Estimated recovery is 90 Moilbbl of oil.
 The oil reservoir is located at a depth of 2895 m.
 The discovery well, 211/26-1 was drilled by semi submersible rig Staflo.

-Ownership

 Originally, it was operated by Shell and licensed to Shell/Esso.
 On 7 July 2008, it was purchased by Abu Dhabi National Energy Company.

 Production

+Production operates from two Cormorant platforms.
+Details of the construction are given in the table.